 11. I want to have different mouse or stick sensitivity for different game modes

 To change the stick sensitivity, set the needed Stick response or change the Stick settings for the main layer of mappings.
-Then open Shift 1, set the button that is used for aiming as a Shift modifier (usually, one of the triggers is used for it), then choose the stick you use for camera moves, and change the needed Stick response or Stick settings responsively.
+Then open Shift 1, set the button that is used for aiming as a Jump to Shift key (usually, one of the triggers is used for it), then choose the stick you use for camera moves, and change the needed Stick response or Stick settings responsively.
 Thus, while you’re aiming, the sensitivity will be different.

 12. I bought the license and now I want to activate it

 To do that, open reWASD, then click the key icon in the lower-right corner to open License menu, click Activate, paste the serial number and activate it.
 Press Refresh the activation status to check the state of your license.
 Alternatively, close reWASD, go to C:\ProgramData\Disc-Soft\reWASD, and delete license.dat file.
 Re-open reWASD, and enter your serial number.